BYRIO/krita-webdoc-zh/reference_manual/tools/colorize_mask.rst

 If you want to edit the strokes again, re-enable :guilabel:`Edit Key Strokes`.

 Now, the colorize mask, being a mask, can also be added to a group of line art layers.
 It will then use the composition of the whole group as the line art.
-This is perfect for our background which has two seperate line art layers.
+This is perfect for our background which has two separate line art layers.
 It also means that the colorize mask will be disabled when added to a group with pass-through enabled, because those have no final composition.
-You can recognise a disabled colorize mask because it's name is striked through.
+You can recognise a disabled colorize mask because it's name is stricken through.

 To add a colorize mask to a group, select the group and {{MouseButton|left` the canvas with the Colorize Mask editing tool, or |mouseright| the layer to :menuselection:`Add --> Colorize Mask`.